PCSX2/pcsx2-net-www/docs/post/controllers.md

 A few options work around this issue.
 We've ordered them from simplest first, to most complicated last:

-1. Fully exit Steam (right click in the system tray, then Exit)
+1. Fully exit Steam (right click in the system tray, then Exit).
-2. Disable controller support for your controller in Steam
+2. Disable controller support for your controller in Steam.
-3. Change the keyboard mappings for your controller in Steam
+3. Change the keyboard mappings for your controller in Steam.
-4. Change the hotkey mappings in PCSX2 to no longer include any of the keyboard keys that Steam is remapping your controller to
+4. Change the hotkey mappings in PCSX2 to no longer include any of the keyboard keys that Steam is remapping your controller to.

 ### Crashes due to EZFRD64.dll